Last Modified: July 31, 2015

 Pertuzumab is given by IV (intravenous) infusion.
-The first dose is given over an hour, with subsequent doses given every 3 weeks over a shorter time.
+The first dose is given over an hour, with subsequent doses given every 3 weeks sometimes infused over less than an hour.

 There are a number of things you can do to manage the side effects of pertuzumab.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: